-An informational page detailing services available for alumni through the Career Center.
-Details on reference files, alumni networking, Colby Connect, and counseling are given.
+An informational page detailing services available for alumni through the PPEP.
+Details on reference files, alumni networking, PPEP, and counseling are given.
 There are also descriptions of how alums can help Colby students through recruiting and career mentoring.

 PORTAL FOR EMPLOYERS:

 An informational page detailing ways Employers can interact with Colby students.
-Details are given on Colby Connect, on-campus interviews and informational sessions, Consortium programs, job posting, joint Colby/Bates/Bowdoin recruiting, and the Liberal Arts Career Network.
+Details are given on PPEP, on-campus interviews and informational sessions, Consortium programs, job posting, joint Colby/Bates/Bowdoin recruiting, and the Liberal Arts Career Network.

 PORTAL FOR PARENTS:

 An informational page detailing ways parents can help Colby students through mentoring, employment opportunities, internships, as well as a section listing the services we offer.
 Phone numbers and email addresses are also provided.